Auto Exposure Bracketing (AEB)

 Take the picture.

 - Three bracketed shots are taken, according to the specified drive mode, in this sequence: Standard exposure, decreased exposure, and increased exposure.

 - AEB will not be automatically canceled.
 To cancel AEB, follow step 2 to turn off the AEB range display.

 - If the drive mode is set to , press the shutter button three times for each shot.
 In , , or mode, holding down the shutter button completely captures three images, one after another, before the camera automatically stops shooting.
 When or is set, three consecutive shots are captured after a delay of 10 or 2 sec.
 When set to , three times the specified number of shots are taken in continuous shooting.

 - You can set AEB in combination with exposure compensation.

-- AEB is not available in flash photography or bulb exposures, with Multi Shot Noise Reduction, focus bracketing, or shooting creative filters, or in HDR or RAW burst mode.
+- AEB is not available in flash photography or bulb exposures, in HDR mode, or with Multi Shot Noise Reduction, focus bracketing, or shooting creative filters.

-- AEB will be canceled automatically if you do any of the following: Setting the power switch to or when the flash is fully charged.
+- AEB is canceled automatically after the power switch is set to and after the flash is fully charged.